-5.3 PropBank Notes
+4.3 Chinese PropBank Notes

 For the Chinese newswire data, the annotation of the verbs in the Xinhua news portion of the data is taken from Chinese Proposition Bank 1.0, which has already been released through the LDC, but the annotation of the predicate-argument structure of the nouns, which are primarily nominalizations, has not been previously released.
 The Sinorama portion of the data, both for verbs and nouns, has not been previously released.
-The Year 1 release of the Chinese Propbank for the newswire data has annotation for 7,745 verb types in 41,327 propositions and 995 noun types in 7,036 propositions.